Choose a type

 Melanoma is a cancer that usually starts in the skin.
-It can start in a mole or in normal-looking skin.
+It may start as a new mole or in a mole you already have.

 We have more information about:

 Advanced melanoma can cause different symptoms.
 These depend on where the melanoma has spread to.
 There may also be some general symptoms.
 If you are worried about advanced melanoma, talk to your doctor or nurse and get advice.

 We have more information about the signs and symptoms of advanced melanoma.

 The biggest risk factor for melanoma is exposure to ultraviolet light (UV light).
 This can be through sunlight or sunbeds.
 Like most cancers, getting older is also a risk factor.
 But melanoma is more common in younger people than some other cancers.

 We have more information about the causes and risk factors of melanoma.

 If you have already had treatment for melanoma, you may have check-ups at a clinic.
 Sometimes advanced melanoma is diagnosed through tests you have at the clinic.
 Or your doctor may arrange tests to find out what is causing your symptoms.